Launch your business in 10 days!

 • Vacuuming all floors

-• Cleaning and sanitizing all bathroom surfaces including toilets, sinks, tubs, and showers
+• Cleaning and sanitizing all surfaces in the bathroom

-These are just some of the items in his house cleaning services.
-You can find his complete cleaning services checklist, including 11 add-ons, in our Cleaning Business Master Course.
-Sign up now to be one of the first to take it.
+This is a summary of the items he includes in his house cleaning services.
+You can find his complete cleaning services checklist in our 7-Figure Cleaning Business Blueprint.

 Let’s look at what you might offer with your house cleaning business.
-We’ll start with the Airbnb cleaning.
+We’ll start with cleaning Airbnbs.

 What should I include in Airbnb cleaning services?